 Australia has a strong history of commitment to PSI, hosting the first ever PSI exercise, PACIFIC PROTECTOR 03, and through our ongoing participation in OEG and ROEG meetings, workshops and PSI exercises around the world.

-Australian Government subject matter experts actively participate in workshops and meetings to improve information exchange and capacity building within the PSI community.
+Australian Government subject matter experts actively participate in exercises, workshops and meetings to improve information exchange and capacity building within the PSI community.